Great St Bernard Pass: Route

 The pass runs northwest–southeast through the Valais Alps (formerly known as the Pennine Alps after the Roman name for the pass, poeninus mons or summus poeninus) at a maximum elevation of 2469 m.
 The road running through the pass, highway E27 in both Italy and Switzerland, joins Martigny on the upper Rhône in the canton of Valais, Switzerland, to Aosta in the Aosta Valley region of Italy.
-From Martigny Route 9 descends to Lausanne and from Aosta Route A5 descends to Torino.
+From Martigny Route 9 descends to Lausanne and from Aosta Route A5 descends to Turin.

 From the north, in Switzerland, the route to the pass follows the lower part of the river Drance above Martigny, then into the sparsely populated Val d'Entremont (lit.: "valley between mountain") through which the Drance d'Entremont flows.
 After having passed the last inhabited locality, Bourg-Saint-Pierre, the road runs above a large reservoir, the Lac des Toules.
 At the location of Bourg-Saint-Bernard, the Great St Bernard Tunnel (and the main road) plunges through the mountains at a 1915 m level, reducing, since the tunnel's opening in 1964, the commercial relevance of the road over the pass.
 The summit section of the road consists of hairpin turns before it reaches the top of the pass, after having passed the Combe des Morts.

 On the south side the route descends a few metres and reaches the shores of the lake before its enters Italy.
 Then the route follows the steep slopes of the upper part of the torrent du Grand Saint-Bernard to the south, then turns to the east and follows the river in a bend to the south, where the mountain river enters the torrent Artanavaz near Saint-Rhémy-en-Bosses and turns to the east again, then smoothly to the southeast at La Clusaz (Gignod).
 Here the river enters the Buthier river in the lower end of the Valpelline valley and turns south again on which end finally the river flows into the Dora Baltea near the Pont de Pierre in Aosta.
 The route here in the main valley of the Val d'Aoste becomes part of the A5 motorway connecting the Mont Blanc Tunnel to the west and the upper Po Basin to the southeast.

 A reduction of utility began after the construction of the Simplon Tunnel, strictly a railway tunnel, 100 km to the east in 1905.
 The much smaller historic road winding over the pass itself, which lies a few hundred metres from the Swiss border with Italy, is only passable June to September.

 The pass at narrowest point runs between the peaks of Grande Chenalette at 2889 m and Mont Mort at 2867 m.
 Slightly to the west is Pointe de Drône at 2949 m, the highest peak.
 Between it and the pass is Petite Chenalette at 2885 m.

 The Tour de France has visited the pass five times.
 It was climbed four times as a 1st category climb, and one time, in 2009, as a hors catégorie climb.